 There are many reasons why.
 Sight-reading gives students a greater sense of ensemble awareness, and it fosters accountability since it requires students to demonstrate their skills in the context of a performance.
 With sight-reading, the students have to process, evaluate, and adjust their performance in real time.
 Without spoken instructions, they have to aurally agree as an ensemble how to perform a piece.
-Each musician must figure out whether he or she has the melody or the accompaniment and how loud to play for balance.
-They need to determine the style of the piece and what the basic pulse or tempo is.
+Each musician must figure out whether he or she has the melody or the accompaniment and how loudly to play for balance.
+They need to determine the style of the piece and the basic pulse or tempo.
 And, we often lose sight of a basic fact: many students sign up for band to play tunes.
 There is an inherent sense of satisfaction and enjoyment in playing a piece all the way through.

 Make It a Priority